Work behavior

 Work behavior is the behavior one uses in employment and is normally more formal than other types of human behavior.
 This varies from profession to profession, as some are far more casual than others.
 For example, a computer programmer would usually have far more leeway in their work behavior than a lawyer.

 People are usually more careful than outside work in how they behave around their colleagues, as many actions intended to be in jest can be perceived as inappropriate or even harassment in the work environment.
 In some cases, men may take considerably more care so as not to be perceived as being sexually harassing than they would ordinarily.

-Work behavior is one of the significant aspects of Human Behavior.
-It is an individual's communication towards the rest of the members of the work place.
-It involves both verbal as well as non-verbal mode of communication.
-For example, trust is a non-verbal behavior which is often reflected by a verbal communication at a work place.
-It represents your attitude towards your team and colleagues.
-A positive and good work behavior of an individual leads to higher performance, productivity and great outputs by the team or an individual.
-From the organizational perspective it is the most important area where Human Resource managers should focus.

 Counterproductive work behavior

 Counterproductive work behavior is also a type of work behavior.
 The majority of people do not know what counterproductive work behavior is.
 Counterproductive work behavior is the act that employees have against the organizations that do harm or violate the work production.
 Some examples of Counterproductive work behavior would include passive actions such as not working to meet date line or faking incompetence.
 Even people do not recognize this behavior, it seems normal to them.
 Some examples of counterproductive behavior are:

 Intimate partner violence: Intimate partner violence occurs more often in the workplace.
 About 36% to 75% of employed women who experience Intimate partner violence have come out reporting that they have been harassed by a significant other while working.
 A variety of abusive behaviors is being demonstrated against victims to hinder their ability to come to work, get their work done, and stay in their current employment.
 The interference that the perpetrators employ are: Stocking them at their work site, harassing the victim, and interfering with the victim's work; for example, sabotaging the victim, so they can not get to work.

 Boredom: Jobs that require individuals to do the same task on a daily basis can lead to counterproductive behaviors.
 Boredom on the job could result in unfavorable work practices such as frequently missing work, lack of concentration, or withdrawal from the task that the person was hired to do, and thus, leading to a decrease in work efficiency.